-It is the fundamental circuit component which use to oppose the flow of current or component or device or component designed to have a known value of resistance.
+A resistor is nothing but opposition, It is the fundamental electronics component which use to oppose the flow of current or component or device or component designed to have a known value of resistance.
 The main purpose of resistor us to limit the current (flow of electron) in a particular circuit.

-A resistor is the one of the three fundamental passive circuit element and as such cannot deliver power or store energy.
+A resistor is one of the three fundamental passive circuit elements and as such cannot deliver power or store energy.
 Instead, resistors absorbed power that appears as heat (heater) and light (Light Emitting Diode).

 Even though they all resist current flow, their other parameters mean that some types are more suitable for particular applications than others.

 Types of resistor:

 It is classified into two types.
 They are

 A fixed type is further classified into three types, they are